LHC Study of Third-Generation Scalar Leptoquarks with Machine-Learned Likelihoods

 \section{Acknowledgments}

-This work is partially supported by the ``Atracci\'on de Talento'' program (Modalidad 1) of the Comunidad de Madrid (Spain) under the grant number 2019-T1/TIC-14019 (EA, RMSS), by the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the Grant IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S (EA, RMSS, AP) and by the grants PID2021-124704NB-I00 (EA, RMSS) and PID2021-125331NB-I00 (AP), funded by MCIN/AEI/10.13039/501100011033.
+This work is partially supported by the ``Atracci\'on de Talento'' program (Modalidad 1) of the Comunidad de Madrid (Spain) under the grant number 2019-T1/TIC-14019 (EA, RMSS), and by the Spanish Research Agency (Agencia Estatal de Investigaci\'on) through the grants IFT Centro de Excelencia Severo Ochoa No CEX2020-001007-S (EA, RMSS, AP), PID2021-124704NB-I00 (EA, RMSS) and PID2021-125331NB-I00 (AP), funded by MCIN/AEI/10.13039/501100011033.
 AP also acknowledges support from the Comunidad Aut\'onoma de Madrid and Universidad Aut\'onoma de Madrid under grant SI2/PBG/2020-00005.
 DD and AS thank CONICET and ANPCyT (under project PICT 2018-03682).